wp-plugins/game-schedules/readme.txt

 = 1.0 =
 * Initial release.

+= 1.1 =
+* Expanded the media URL input fields to maxlength 255.
+(Some media outlets have long URLs.)
+* Corrected bug so that multiple schedules (shortcodes) can be now displayed on one page.
+* Added a custom header for wordpress.org

 == Upgrade Notice ==

 The current version of Game Schedules requires WordPress 3.2.1 or higher.
-If you use older version of WordPress, it may work or it may not.
-Good luck.
+It has been tested up to 3.3.1.
+If you use older version of WordPress, good luck!
+If you are using a newer version, please let me know how the plugin works, especially if you encounter problems.